A local Mac Studio appliance

 The office book search

 Every approved record, indexed.
 Type a client name, a date, a phone number — the answer comes back in one place.
-Nothing leaves the office.
+Core office records can run locally on the Mac Studio.
+Remote support, updates, optional backups, and outside sharing are off unless the owner approves them.

 The today view